johestephan/ExposeStaticEDL-XSOAR/README.md

     /docker_image_create name=demisto/scptoedl:latest base="demisto/python3-deb:3.8.2.6981" dependencies=bottle,paramiko,scp,gunicorn

-What's working (Version 0.1):
+### What's working (Version v3):
 * SSH to remote server and retrieve a file
-* (v2) SSL via gunicorn
+* (SSL via gunicorn
 * Expose file via set port
+* If "Long Running" is disabled or !SCPtoEDL-refetch is used, the remote file will be converted in to an line-by-line array, please use extend-context if needed
 * the integration exposes /refresh, so a file can be updated (recommended usage:

         !http method=GET url=IP:PORT/refresh

-Known Issues:
+### Known Issues:
 * https://github.com/johestephan/ExposeStaticEDL-XSOAR/issues

-Usage:
+### Usage:
 * Remote host -> IP of server
 * Remote path -> path to file (ex. /tmp/)
 * Remote file -> filename (ex. test.txt)